simul/simul.github.io/tutorials/sequencer.md

 Cloud Window
 ========

-The Cloud Window is a top down view of the world, where you can see the current cloud formations and layers.
+The Cloud Window is a top down view of the world, where you can see the current cloud formations, layers and [volumes](clouds/volumes).
 You can zoom in and out with the mouse wheel, and drag the world around by holding right click and dragging in a direction.
+Clicking on a keyframe will allow you to drag the keyframes center, which will move all volumes in relation to the keyframe origin.

+The Red Arc is your current view in the project.
+This can be helpful for figuring out what direction you are looking in, in relation to trueSKY.

+By default you are in Keyframe edit mode.
 If you select a keyframe, you will be able to drag its wind heading around the Cloud Window, allowing for full control of the angle of the wind.
 Furthermore, if you enable "override Wind" setting in the cloud layer properties, any cloud keyframes in this layer can also be dragged around and positioned as you see fit.

+Double clicking will enter Volume Edit mode, where you can individually move and edit [volumes](clouds/volumes).
+You cannot enter Volume edit mode if there are no volumes on the cloud layer.

 ![](/images/unreal/overrideWind.png)